 - It will melt, bubble, and make a furious noise (this will be louder depending on how much water the butter has).
 Then, the bubbles will get smaller, gradually stop chirping (really, it's a chirping noise, you'll see), and foam quite a bit.

 - Take it out and put it in a shallow pan, so it stops cooking.
 Allow to cool and refrigerate until cold.
-It doesn’t need to solidify completely; you want it soft.
+It doesn’t need to solidify completely; you want it softened.

 For the cake:

-- Sift together 2 cups cake or all-purpose flour, 1 teaspoon baking powder and ¼ teaspoon salt.
+- Sift together 2 cups all-purpose flour, 1 teaspoon baking powder and ¼ teaspoon salt.
 Reserve.
 I measure the ingredients and sift them directly when adding them to the butter mixture.

-- In a large bowl, beat brown butter, gradually add 1 ½ cups sugar, and beat for 3 minutes, until light and airy.
+- In a large bowl, beat brown butter, gradually add 1 ½ cups light brown sugar, and beat for 3 minutes, until light and airy.

 - Add 2 eggs, one at a time, beating well after each addition.